conorbronsdon/aoe2-troop-calculator/README.md

 # Age of Empires II: Army Composition Calculator

-A web-based calculator for planning army compositions in Age of Empires II: Definitive Edition, inspired by pro player's using Excel sheets for 200 unit battles.
+A web-based calculator for planning army compositions in Age of Empires II: Definitive Edition, inspired by pro player's ([Hera vs. Lewis](https://youtu.be/6WyRs7SY0Tk?si=RHdJiWtagC0ZG1rA)) using Excel sheets for 200 unit battles.

 ## Features ✨